Izunna-24/emerghelp/README.md

-Description: A platform that allows users order an ambulance or receive and ambulance order in the case of a health emergency
+A platform that allows users order medical help in the case of emergency